groupon/ansible-silo/docs/index.md

 ### Why do I always have to enter my SSH key passphrase when Silo starts?

 On OS X, forwarding of the SSH authentication socket [currently is not possible](https://github.com/groupon/ansible-silo/issues/2).
-Therefore Silo can not use your ssh agent, even though it is forwarded to the container.
+Therefore Silo cannot use your ssh agent, even though it is forwarded to the container.
 If you have a password protected SSH key, you need to enter it once after the container is started.
 Since Silo is not persistent you have to enter it on every Silo run.

 ## Troubleshooting